louisPoulain/Deep_learning_mini_projects/README.md

 This directory contains the files of the two projects.
+This branch should stay clear until we merge our work.